 Globally, Vienna tops the ranking for the 10th year running, closely followed by Zurich (2).
 In joint third place are Auckland, Munich and Vancouver – the highest ranking city in North America for the last 10 years.
 Barcelona (43) and Madrid (46) are the highest ranking cities in Spain.
 Singapore (25), Montevideo (78) and Port Louis (83) retain their status as the highest ranking cities in Asia, South America and Africa respectively.
 Despite still featuring at the bottom of the quality of living list, Baghdad has witnessed significant improvements related to both safety and health services.
 Caracas, however, saw living standards drop following significant political and economic instability.

 Mercer’s authoritative Quality of Living Survey is the most comprehensive in the world, taking the city’s political and social environment, medical care and health considerations, public services, recreation facilities and natural environment into account, amongst myriad other factor.

-See the ranking here.
+See the ranking at the Mercer website.